mautic/developer-documentation-new/.github/CONTRIBUTING.md

 1. **With Git Source Control in VS Code**

-   1. On the left panel, click the 'Source Control' — resembles the git branches icon.
+   1. On the left panel, click the 'Source Control' that resembles the git branches icon.

       ![Source control icon on VS Code](../assets/images/git_source_control_vscode.png)

-   2. Click the '+' icon next to the name of the file to move it to the 'stage' phase.
+   2. Click the '+' icon next to the name of the file to move it to the staging area.
 It means you're adding this file as 'ready' to commit.

    3. After you add all the files that you want to commit, add a commit message describing the changes you made.
 For example, `fix broken links`.